 After a student has been accepted, he or she will be assigned a dormitory or host family based on grade level, national origin, gender, and language abilities as well as availability of residence options.
 Students may report any issues with their living circumstances to the Office of Student Affairs and/or their advisers.

 Students may face dismissal for any conduct that threatens the well-being of other individuals or the school community, or continued minor infractions that demonstrate utter impudence.
-Fei Tian does not tolerate the use of alcohol or illegal drugs by students.
+FTAA-MT does not tolerate the use of alcohol or illegal drugs by students.

 Boys and girls are expected to sit in separate sections in the classroom during classes.

-The Fei Tian campus is relatively remote and removed from busy sections of Middletown.
-Our staff who act as safety officers are on duty 24 hours a day, seven days a week.
-Visitors are prohibited from entering school buildings without official authorization and every dormitory is locked at night from the inside.
+The Fei Tian Academy of the Arts-Middletown campus is relatively remote and removed from busy sections of Middletown.
+Visitors are prohibited from entering school buildings without official authorization.
 Students are equipped with students IDs and passcodes to ensure their safety.

 Fei Tian students have access to washing machines and dryers located in each dormitory or host family home.